Honeypanchi/Gold-Simple-moving-average-strategy/README.md

  * **Flat wealth periods:** One of the most critical features is the "Flat line" in the wealth curve, which proves the strategy performs well in times of crashes and market decline and creates a hedge against the market.
  * **Following the trend:** model follows the trend, the market is presumed to be heading, creating a significant reason for buying or selling to match the trend.

+Disclaimer
+This project is for **educational and research purposes only**.
+Trading gold and other financial instruments involves significant risk.
+Past performance is not indicative of future results.
+Always perform your own due diligence before making investment decisions